-- At Sassafras, for best results we recommend at least a 1/4 an inch.
+At Sassafras, for best results we recommend at least a 1/4 an inch, like the length of a grain of rice.
 The best indicator is if you can pinch your hairs with your fingers and tug on them a little.

 Can I get waxed on my period?

 Yes.
 However ladies, please be respectful of our estheticians and wear the appropriate clean feminine product.